zhanglu-cst/Drug-Target-Interaction/readme.md

 python3 manage.py runserver 127.0.0.1:8000
 `

-Then open the chrome browser, the get to 127.0.0.1:8000
+Then open the chrome browser, and get to 127.0.0.1:8000

 ## Dataset
-The dataset is from [DrugBank](https://www.drugbank.ca).
+The dataset is downloaded from [DrugBank](https://www.drugbank.ca).

 Data files used in training process is in the data_process_to_fingerprint directory.